-- The Educational Welfare Advisor (EWA) and Family Support team (Susan Sibley-Mason and Lorraine Palache) can be consulted for problems with attendance or if Social Services are involved. - The Language and Communications Team and the in house Speech and Language Therapy Team (from Blossom Tree and Bart's Health) assess children with language delay and/or difficulties.
-They provide advice and appropriate programmes which are then implemented within the school, usually delivered by specifically trained teaching assistants. - The school also makes use of the service and expertise of the Occupational Therapy service, CAMHs (child and adolescent mental health services), the Specific Learning Difficulties Team, the Vision and Hearing Impairment team as well as the Comples Medical team in the borough. - The school uses the services of an Educational Psychologist from the EPS (educational psychologist service), to provide assessment and advice for specific pupils. - We also have access to schools that provide outreach support.
-Phoenix School provides support for our children who have been diagnosed with ASC (Autism Spectrum Condition) and Cherry Trees School provides support for children with Social and Emotional difficulties.
-Stephen Hawking School provides support for children with profound learning difficulties.
+- The Educational Welfare Advisor (EWA) and Family Support team (Susan Sibley-Mason and Lorraine Palache) can be consulted for problems with attendance or if Social Services are involved. - The Language and Communications Team and the Speech and Language Therapy Team assess children with language delay and/or difficulties.
+They provide advice and appropriate programmes which are then implemented within the school, usually delivered by specifically trained teaching assistants.
+The school also makes use of the service and expertise of the Occupational Therapy service, CAMHs (child and adolescent mental health services), the Specific Learning Difficulties Team, the Vision and Hearing Impairment team as well as the Medical team in the borough. - The school uses the services of an Educational Psychologist from the EPS (educational psychologist service), to provide assessment and advice for specific pupils. - We also have access to schools that provide outreach support.
+Phoenix School provides support for our children who have been diagnosed with ASD and Stephen Hawking School provides support for children with profound learning difficulties.